nikwit/Puncture-Field-KS-Coords/README.md

 # Puncture-Field-KS-Coords
-The mathematica file provides the puncture field in Kerr-Schild coordinates as described in section III.
+The mathematica notebook provides the puncture field in Kerr-Schild coordinates as described in section III.